crankin/kingjoe/content/journal/7-april-2023-am.md

 It’s the brightness of the moon that still creates my shadow that reaches toward the coming dawn.

-I look across the three mile channel from ocean to lagoon, toLondon, see the lights, three of them at the cargo pier cluster of lights in the middle, two lights at the eastern point near the old port.
+I look across the three mile channel from ocean to lagoon, to London, see the lights, three of them at the cargo pier cluster of lights in the middle, two lights at the eastern point near the old port.
 I know what London already sounds like at this time of day, morning starting to break.
 Roosters are calling.
 Motorcycle engines are starting, someone, somewhere still has music playing.
 Day begins.

 The tones here in Paris offer stark, utter contrast.
 The only sound is the ever-present easterly winds rustling through coconut palm fronds, nothing more.